MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 -- Hashing

 ## Hashing
-- Each item has a unique key.
+- Each item has a `unique key`.
-- Use a large array called a Hash Table.
+- Use a large array called a `Hash Table`.
-- Use a Hash Function that maps keys to a index in the Hash Table
+- Use a `Hash Function` that maps keys to a index in the Hash Table

 f(key) = index

 ## Hash Functions
 Common hash function for `numerical keys`

-Example
+`Example`
 assume m=5
 Insert into hash table (10, Bob)

+10 -> key mod 5 -> 0
+10/5 = 2 Remainder 0 this means it will map to index 0

 What do we do if  our key is not a number?
 • `answer`: map it to a number!

-Example
+`Example`
 assume m=5
 Insert into hash table (Emily, 6046321)